 The object solves problems that the user doesn’t have or don’t exist.

-Since smart home is still relatively new, the aesthetic and guidelines for ‘good smart home design’ are developing as you read this.
-Hopefully as smart home matures the needs of users will become more clear and some standards will emerge.
-Until then , companies need to be careful not to use the ‘put a chip in it’ approach and really do their research for what kind of value they are providing before they start building.
+Since the smart home industry is still relatively new, the aesthetic and guidelines for ‘good smart home design’ are developing as you read this.
+As smart home technology matures, we hope the needs of users will become more clear and higher standards will emerge.
+Until then, companies need to be careful not to use the ‘put a chip in it’ approach and instead do their research for what kind of value they are providing before they start building.

 2. Fade into the Background

-Still in 2017, the main way people interact with smart homes is by using their smart phones.
-Most smart home devices also look like technology.
-This is a huge problem because we are forming bad habits when it comes to technology — ones that could be avoided with better designed tech.
+The majority of people still primarily interact with their smart home through smartphones.
+This is a huge problem because we are forming bad habits — ones that could be avoided with better designed tech.

 “I think the technology shouldn’t look like technology; it should look like something in your grandmother’s room, and it should blend into everyday life,” — Oki Sato (Founder of Nendo) to Dezeen

-The biggest issue of daily interaction with smart home is that of attention.
+The biggest issue when it comes to daily interactions with smart home tech is that of attention.
 Most products do not allow for passive or ambient interactions — at least not to the extent that they should.
-This means the benefits of smart home are hidden behind bad user experiences that distract us, annoy us and ultimately don’t help us live healthier lives.
+This means the benefits of smart home are diminished by bad user experiences that distract us, annoy us and ultimately don’t help us live healthier lives.

-To further the issue, the physical design of these objects also draw attention to themselves because they look like tech.
-Most current smart home devices demand too much of us instead of fading into the background where they should be and supporting us when we need them.
+Most smart home devices also look like technology.
+The mechanical design of these objects draw attention to themselves, instead of fading into the background where they should be and supporting us when we need them.

 3. Be Built to Last

-One of the core differences from traditional industrial design for homewares, furniture etc — is that technology is built to be released in regular cycles.
+One of the core differences from traditional industrial design for homewares, furniture etc, is that technology is built to be released in regular cycles.
 Consider that Apple has a new product release every 6 months to a year, meaning that obsolescence is built into their business model.
-However, most consumers would react negatively to being sold a chair that would only last 6 months to one year — so why do we have different standards for smart home technology?hair
+However, most consumers would react negatively to being sold a chair that would only last 6 months to one year — so why do we have different standards for smart home technology?

 “Planned Obsolescence,” or the idea that technology is meant to break or fail after a pre-defined amount of time to make room for new models, is an industry failure.
-While being ethically and ecologically questionable, it also sets up a situation in which designers are working within the wrong constraints.
+Not only is it ethically and ecologically questionable, it also sets up a situation in which designers are working within the wrong constraints.

-The design focus when it comes to materials should be longevity, not disposability.
+Materials should be chosen with longevity in mind, not disposability.
 Products that use plastics, adhesives and fixtures are optimized for cost, not quality.
 Good design is also design that lasts because it’s stylish for generations, made of quality materials and carefully considered.
 More on building products to last here.

-We are at a fascinating point in time for IoT and Smart Home.
-Consumers are aware of the possibilities and have preferences.
+We are at a fascinating point in time for IoT and the smart home industry.
+Consumers are aware of the possibilities and have started developing preferences.
 On the other side, manufacturers both large and small are beginning to produce better products (both technically and design-wise) faster, offering more variety to these newly educated customers.